Latest News from Conservation-Litigation.org

 EU Liability Directive

 The European Union has invited feedback on its Environmental Liability Directive, which establishes a framework based on the ‘polluter pays’ principle to prevent and remedy environmental damage.
-This evaluation will assess whether the Directive is fit for purpose and any shortcomings it may have.
-It will also reflect on calls from the European Parliament and the European Court of Auditors to strengthen its application.
-Conservation Litigation colleagues have made a submission highlighting key points we think need strengthening.

 Emerging Issues in Conservation